Foreign central banks' U.S. debt holdings rise: Fed

 NEW YORK Foreign central banks' overall holdings of U.S. marketable securities at the Federal Reserve rose in the latest week, data from the U.S. central bank showed on Thursday.

-The Fed said its holdings of U.S. securities kept for overseas central banks rose $5.59 billion in the week ended March 28, to stand at $3 .475 trillion.
+The Fed said its holdings of U.S. securities kept for overseas central banks rose by $1.777 billion in the week ended September 12, to stand at $3.575 trillion.

-The breakdown of custody holdings showed overseas central banks' holdings of Treasury debt rose b y $ 7.425 billion t o stand at $2 .741 trillion.
+The breakdown of custody holdings showed overseas central banks' holdings of Treasury debt rose by $1.826 billion to stand at $2.875 trillion.

-Foreign institutions' holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae FNMA.OB and Freddie Mac FMCC.OB, fell by $1.
-835 billion to stand at $73 3.9 billion.
+Foreign institutions' holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae and Freddie Mac, fell by $50 million to stand at $700.35 billion.

 Overseas central banks, particularly those in Asia, have been huge buyers of U.S. debt in recent years and own more than a quarter of marketable Treasuries.
 China and Japan are the biggest two foreign holders of Treasuries.